mendix/docs/content/refguide/mx-assist-performance-bot.md

 The first level of assistance is **detection** that includes inspecting the project model, identifying anti-patterns, and pinpointing you to the document causing the issue.

 To inspect your project model, click **Inspect now** in the **MxAssist Performance Bot** pane.

+{{% alert type="info" %}}

-Please note that the Inspect now will be decative if there are consistency erroes in the project.
+The **Inspect now** option will be disabled if there are consistency errors in the project.
 In this case, you need to resolve the consistency errors first.

+{{% /alert %}}

 The bot will detect performance anti-patterns and list them in the pane under the associated anti-pattern type.
 To learn more about each anti-pattern type, click the anti-pattern code link.
 Click the plus icon next to the anti-pattern type to see the detected cases of this type:

 ![Viewing Anti-Pattern](attachments/mx-assist-performance-bot/viewing-anti-pattern.jpg)

-To view the element or document where the anti-pattern is located, double cick on an anti-pattern message.
+To view the element or document where the anti-pattern is located, double-click on an anti-pattern message.
 Alternatively, right-click the anti-pattern message in the pane and choose one of the following in the drop-down menu:

 * **Go to Cause {the name of the element}**
 * **Go to Usage {the name of the location}**